 The front hatch locks and opens to the side, so it’s accessible from the kayak’s port side (left).

-You might not want to keep your key fob for your car, (or other items that absolutely can’t get wet) somewhere else.
+You might not want to keep your key fob for your car (or other items that absolutely can’t get wet) somewhere else.

 The rear of the Tarpon 120 has an extensive storage area where you keep a kayak cooler and a fishing crate.
 Wilderness Systems sells a crate designed to fit in the rear of the kayak, which is an excellent accessory.

-The mesh cover will work great when I go kayak camping and need to keep more gear covered up and secure.
+The mesh cover will work great when I go kayak camping, and need to keep more gear covered up and secure.

-At the end of the day, the Tarpon 120 seat is fully adjustable and very comfortable for long days on the water.
+The Tarpon 120 seat is fully adjustable and very comfortable for long days on the water.

 There is a lot of legroom on the Tarpon 120 with the adjustable footrests.
 In addition, the footrests are adjustable on the fly, unlike some other kayaks I have paddled.